Bodz1a/MasterThesis75184SGH/README.md

 ## TODO

-1. Write a mathematical model, with all random variables and try to solve it.
+1. Write a mathematical model, with all random variables for two firms and try to do mathematical simulation.